 We empower and contribute to building the Open Culture community and the Open GLAM movement.
 Discover the Open Culture Platform and join a network of dynamic GLAM practitioners and experts from all over the world (membership form and mailing list).
 We hold monthly meetings to share ideas, challenges and experiences and collaborate on activities to promote open access to cultural heritage globally.
 We also support the OpenGLAM Initiative, a community-driven project.

 Want to know more about our activities and those of the Open Culture community?
-Join the Creative Commons Open Culture Platform by filling out our membership form and joining our mailing list.
+Join the Creative Commons Open Culture Platform by filling out our membership form.
+Sign up for our Open Culture Matters newsletter to get regular updates about our work and related news and events.